JacksonBurns/fastsolv/paper/README.md

 ## Usage

+For an example of training a single-molecule model with Sobolev training, see `sobolev_demo.ipynb`.

+To reproduce the results of the original study, see the below instructions.
 The data must be downloaded and munged first using the scripts in `data.py` before running or analyzing either our models or the Vermeire et. al model.
 Upon running, scripts will generate the corresponding numerical results (such as RMSE) and/or plots/figures.

+To adapt the code in this repository for your own target properties, follow the below workflow but substitute in your data.
+For properties defined on pairs of molecules the code will work directly (just keep track of which names are expected for the various inputs) and for single molecule properties see `sobolev_demo.ipynb`.

 ### Data